kawaii5/izbicki.me/blog/Conversions.md

 ##Converting from One Encoding to Another

-C++ does not have an easy way to store and convert unicode characters.
+C++ does not have an easy way to store and convert Unicode characters.
 However, people have found workarounds using [`string`](http://www.cplusplus.com/reference/string/string/) and [`wstring`](http://www.cplusplus.com/reference/string/wstring/?kw=wstring). `wstring` is fixed-length and uses 16-bit code units and an encoding called UCS-2, which is similar to UTF-16.

 The UCS-2 uses a fixed-length format rather than the variable length format.
 This means that each character is exactly 2-bytes long.
 Some mistaken UCS-2 as UTF-16 [(Read more)](http://en.wikipedia.org/wiki/Universal_Character_Set).